Fivell/policies/src/pages/policies/configuration_management_policy.md

    - Engineers should note all potential issues with the code; it is the responsibility of the author(s) to address those issues or explain why they are not applicable.
-5. If the feature or defect interacts with ePHI, or controls access to data potentially containing ePHI, the code changes must be reviewed by two members of Versionista's Blue Team (software security team) before the feature is marked as complete.
+5. If the feature or defect interacts with PHI or PII, or controls access to data potentially containing PHI or PII, the code changes must be reviewed by two members of Versionista's Blue Team (software security team) before the feature is marked as complete.
    - The Blue Team members will provide a security analysis of features to ensure they satisfy Versionista's compliance and security commitments.
    - This review must include a security analysis for potential vulnerabilities